Signs and Symptoms of Cocaine Use

 The sooner a cocaine addict can be helped to leave this drug behind, the better.
 He or she will suffer less mental and physical damage and will no longer be at risk of being arrested or injured due to overdose or accident.

 Conventional rehab programs do not have a way to reduce the sharp cravings for this drug that may plague a recovering addict.
-They may prescribe other drugs like benzodiazepines - addictive anti-anxiety drugs - if they make a clinical diagnosis of anxiety but in most cases, finding true recovery from addiction would relieve much of a recovering cocaine addict's stress and anxiety.
+They may prescribe other drugs like benzodiazepines—addictive anti-anxiety drugs—if they make a clinical diagnosis of anxiety.
+In most cases, finding true recovery from addiction would relieve much of a recovering cocaine addict’s stress and anxiety.

 A Thorough Detoxification at Narconon Drug Rehabilitation Centers

-The Narconon drug and alcohol rehabilitation program does have an effective way to address these cravings for cocaine.
-Early in one's rehabilitation at any one of more than 50 Narconon centers around the world, each person goes through the Narconon New Life Detoxification Program.
+The Narconon drug and alcohol rehabilitation program does have an effective way to address these cravings for cocaine at any one of some 45 Narconon centers around the world.

-This three-to-five-month program utilizes a healthy, drugless detoxification program called the Narconon New Life Detoxification Program.
-Using a low-heat sauna, moderate daily exercise and a strict regimen of nutritional supplements, one's body is able to eliminate stored drug residues.
-These toxic residues, lodged in fatty tissues, have been shown to be involved in the triggering of cravings, even years after drug use stops.
+This program (8 to 10 weeks for most individuals) utilizes a healthy, drugless detoxification program called Narconon New Life Detoxification.
+Using a low-heat sauna, moderate daily exercise and a strict regimen of nutritional supplements, the body is able to eliminate stored drug residues.
+These toxic residues, lodged in fatty tissues, have been shown to be involved in triggering cravings, even years after drug use stops.
 This is a great relief to the recovering cocaine addict and enables him or her to overcome cravings and focus on learning how to build a drug-free life from the ground up.

 As a strong stimulant, cocaine places severe stresses on a person’s heart and vascular system.
 When cocaine is used, the heart speeds up and the blood vessels constrict.
 This combination of effects can trigger a heart attack, stroke or cardiac arrest.

-Those who consume cocaine over a period of time risk enlarged hearts or damaged hearts that no longer pump blood efficiently.
-This is a very good reason to help a person recover from cocaine at a Narconon center, as soon as possible.
+Those who consume cocaine over a period of time risk an enlarged or damaged heart that no longer pumps blood efficiently.
+This is a very good reason to help a person recover from cocaine at a Narconon center as soon as possible.